enmielado/super-dropdown/docs/docs/README.md

 * `Maximum Nesting Level` -  Limit the nesting level of Categories and Entries.

 ### Considerations
 Please note that this plugin is not a drop-in replacement for the native Entries and Categories fields.
 If you change one of those fields to this field type, the data will not be carried over.
+Technically, this is not what Craft refers to as a 'relational' field, which means that it does not create a database relation between elements.

 ## Accessing Field Values in Templates
 Field are returned as either a hash, or in the case of Elements (Categories & Entries) they may optionally be returned as an instance of an Element.

-### Return Value as Hash
+### Return Value as a Hash
 Hashes use the `name` of the dropdown sets as keys.
 In any series of dropdowns, one with no active selection will not be included in the hash.

 To view all values in a  hash, drop this code into a template: